#righttothefuture

 In February 2023, the Supreme Administrative Court overturned the judgment of the Municipal Court in Prague and returned the lawsuit to it for further consideration.
 The Supreme Administrative Court found that the Municipal Court did not sufficiently justify why it had ordered the target of 55% by 2030 (although the expert evaluations we provided show that Czech emission targets should be even higher to effectively mitigate climate change).
 The Municipal Court in Prague subsequently issued a new verdict in October 2023, in which it sided with the arguments of the Supreme Administrative Court and completely dismissed our lawsuit.

-We will file an appeal against the new verdict of the Municipal Court in Prague, and the proceedings will once again be transferred to the Supreme Administrative Court.
-Unless there are changes in external circumstances (such as a relevant judgment from the European Court of Human Rights), the Supreme Administrative Court is likely to confirm the dismissal of our lawsuit.
-After that, we will turn to the Czech Constitutional Court, where we will argue that the inactivity of ministries constitutes an infringement on the fundamental human rights of the inhabitants of the Czech Republic.
+We have filed an appeal against the new verdict of the Municipal Court in Prague, and the proceedings are once again at the Supreme Administrative Court.
+We expect its decision in the coming weeks or months.
+If the court does not rule in our favor, we will turn to the Czech Constitutional Court, where we will argue that the inactivity of ministries constitutes an infringement on the fundamental human rights of the inhabitants of the Czech Republic.
+For support of our argument we would also use the recent ruling of the European Court of Human Rights.

 CLIMATE LITIGATION timeline